 - Open control panel, from All Control Panel Items, click on Power Options

 - On the left side of the window click on Choose what the power button does

 - If needed, click on Change settings that are currently unavailable, under Define power buttons and turn on password protection

-- From the enabled options under Shutdown settings section, uncheck Turn on fast startup (recommended) checkbox to disable Hybrid Shutdown.
+- From the enabled options under the Shutdown settings section, uncheck the Turn on fast startup (recommended) checkbox to disable Hybrid Shutdown.